 You should be checking your reputation online ever so often to ensure that negative comments are not appearing about your company.

 Don’t give the media a reason not to contact you for an interview.
 Monitor your reputation and manage those mentions that may not be very favorable.

 Monica Davis is a dynamic and leading media coach, and trainer and award-winning television producer and host.
 As a journalist, she has built an extraordinary network of influential people and resources which she leverages to serve her clients and customers.
-Through powerful media strategies and business advice she is helping entrepreneurs, authors, speakers and others transform their lives and businesses through publicity.
+Through powerful media strategies and business advice, she is helping entrepreneurs transform their lives and businesses through publicity.